Louisiana Voodoo: Definitions

-Louisiana Voodoo was a religion, and more specifically an "African diasporic religion", an African American religion, and a creole religion.
+Louisiana Voodoo was a religion, and more specifically an "African diasporic religion", a native African American religion, and a creole religion.

 Louisiana Voodoo has also been referred to as New Orleans Voodoo, and—in some older texts—Voodooism.
 The scholar Ina J. Fandrich described it as the "Afro-Creole counterculture religion of southern Louisiana".

 Louisiana Voodoo emerged along the Mississippi River valley, and especially in the city of New Orleans, during the 18th and early 19th centuries before dying out in the early 20th century.
 It was informed heavily by the traditional African religions brought to the region, predominantly from West Central Africa and Senegambia, but also took influence from the Native Americans of the Mississippi River Valley, French and Spanish settlers, Anglo-Americans, and Haitian migrants bringing with them Haitian Vodou.

 The historical record for Voodoo is fragmentary, with much information about the religion being lost and not recoverable.
 It was a largely oral tradition, with its followers often being illiterate or uninterested in committing information about their practices to writing.
 It had no formal creed, nor a specific sacred text, and had no unifying organized structure or hierarchy.
 Practitioners often adapted Voodoo to suit their specific requirements, in doing so often mixing it with other religious traditions.
 Throughout its history, many Voodoo practitioners also practiced Catholicism and integrated Catholic elements into their practice of Voodoo.
 In turn, the Catholic Church largely ignored Voodoo throughout much of the 18th and early 19th centuries.
 The prominent 19th-century Voodoo priestess Marie Laveau for instance regularly attended Mass at a Catholic church, and was close friends with the Catholic Friar Antonio de Sedella, who worked with her in ministering to the sick.